scalefactory/aws-assume-role/README.md

 > aws-assume-role console -p company-sso
 ```

+`aws-assume-role` will first attempt to log in and get a federated UI link, and
+otherwise fall back to the "switch role" page.

 Using inside Ruby
 -----------------
 To get a set of credentials via the OS credential store, or using console-based MFA, use